 Significant security breaches in the life sciences industry underscore the need for robust cybersecurity measures.
-Implementing CIS Critical Security Controls strengthen your cybersecurity posture and help prevent breaches.
+Implementing CIS Critical Security Controls strengthens your cybersecurity posture and helps prevent breaches.

 The Center for Internet Security (CIS) developed 18 Critical Security Controls (CIS Controls, also known as CIS18) to provide a comprehensive framework for securing digital assets and data.
-There are three Implementation Groups (IGs): IG1 is the baseline and focuses on basic cyber hygiene while IG2 and IG3 help you evolve your organization’s cyber maturity.
+There are three Implementation Groups (IGs): IG1 is the baseline and focuses on basic cybersecurity hygiene while IG2 and IG3 help you evolve your organization’s cybersecurity maturity.

-This blog will describe how IG1 (basic cyber hygiene, remember) mitigates 79% of malware in the MITRE ATT&CK techniques and 100% of the insider privilege and misuse techniques.
+This blog will describe how IG1 (basic cybersecurity hygiene, remember) mitigates 79% of malware in the MITRE ATT&CK techniques and 100% of the insider privilege and misuse techniques.

 Significant Security Breaches in the Life Sciences Industry